Parallel-NetCDF/E3SM-IO/README.md

 study were captured by the [PIO](https://github.com/NCAR/ParallelIO) library.
 A data decomposition file records the data access patterns at the array element level for each MPI process.
-The access offsets are stored in a text file, referred by PIO as the `decomposition file.
+The access offsets are stored in a text file, referred to by PIO as the `decomposition file.
 This benchmark currently studies two cases from E3SM, namely F and G cases.
 The F case uses three unique data decomposition patterns shared by 388 2D and 3D variables (2 sharing Decomposition 1, 323 sharing Decomposition 2, and 63 sharing Decomposition 3).